Local Events Near The Kingswood Hotel

 The Edinburgh Fringe Festival Cancelled for 2020:

 For over 70 years the Edinburgh Festival Fringe has been the largest arts festival in the world.
 The Fringe is a truly open access festival where no one is denied entry, making it the largest platform on earth for creative freedom.
-In 2017 the Fringe spanned 25 days and featured 53,232 performances of 3,398 shows in 300 venues.
-In 2018 the event will run from 3rd August until 27th August 2018.
+In 2018 the Fringe spanned 25 days and featured more than 55,000 performances of 3,548 different shows in 317 venues.
+In 2019 the event will run from 2nd August until 26th August 2019.

 During this time accommodation in Edinburgh is scarce and expensive.
 An alternative is to book accommodation outside Edinburgh.
 The east coast of Fife has many hotels and bed and breakfast facilities ideal for use as a base for visiting Edinburgh.
 Easy access to the city is provided by the East Coast Railway Line and a regular bus service.
 Buses stop just yards from the Kingswood Hotel.